-- F. Site lighting - G. Structural repairs, including the solar photovoltaic installation equipment - H. Vegetation and vegetation screening - I. Facility shall be maintain in good condition.
-Maintenance shall include, but not be limited to, painting, structural repairs, and integrity of security measures. - 6.6.6.11 Findings Required.
-In addition to the findings required in Section 6.6.3 before granting a Special Permit for a large-scale solar photovoltaic installation, the Planning Board shall find that the proposed large-scale solar photovoltaic installation: - A. Is not detrimental to the long term agricultural viability of the Town. - B. Minimizes the amount of clearing of forested land. - C. Is not sited on ridgelines. - D. Is not detrimental to important scenic views or vistas in the Town. - 6.6.6.12 Technical Review.
-Upon receipt of an application for a large-scale solar photovoltaic installation, the Planning Board, may engage professional and technical consultants, at the applicant's expense, pursuant to M.G.L.
-Chapter 44 § 53G to assist the Special Permit Granting Authority with its review of application materials.
-The Planning Board may direct the applicant to deposit funds with the Planning Board for such review at the time the application is accepted and to add additional funds as needed upon notice.
+I. Facility shall be maintained in good condition.
+Maintenance shall include, but not be limited to, painting, structural repairs, and integrity of security measures.

+6.6.7.11 Findings Required.
+In addition to the findings required in Section 6.6.3 before granting a Special Permit for a large-scale solar photovoltaic installation, the Planning Board SPGA shall find that the proposed large-scale solar photovoltaic installation:

+A. Is not detrimental to the long term agricultural viability of the Town.

+- B. Minimizes the amount of clearing of forested land. - C. Is not sited on ridgelines. - D. Is not detrimental to important scenic views or vistas in the Town.

+6.6.7.12 Technical Review.
+Upon receipt of an application for a large-scale solar photovoltaic installation, the Planning Board SPGA, may engage professional and technical consultants, at the applicant's expense, pursuant to M.G.L.
+Chapter 44 § 53G, to assist the SPGA with its review of application materials.
+The Planning Board SPGA may direct the applicant to deposit funds with the Planning Board SPGA for such review at the time the application is accepted and to add additional funds as needed upon notice.
 Failure to comply with this section shall be good grounds for denying the Special Permit application.
+Upon the approval or denial of the application, any excess amounts in the account attributable to the application process, including any interest accrued shall be refunded to the applicant.

+6.6.7.13 View Shed Analysis.
+A view Shed Analysis regarding the proposed large-scale solar photovoltaic installation and its relation to surrounding properties may be required upon request by the Special Permit Granting Authority.
+The plan for any solar photovoltaic system shall be designed to preserve the on-site and abutting natural and developed features.
+In natural (undeveloped) areas, existing vegetation shall be retained to the greatest extent possible, especially where such vegetation provides a benefit to the natural environment.
+In developed areas, the design of the installation shall consider and incorporate human-design landscape features to the greatest extent, including landscape amenities that complement the physical features of the site and abutting property.
+Whenever reasonable, structures should be screened from view by vegetation and/or joined or clustered to avoid adverse visual impacts and be architecturally compatible with each other.
+Vegetation shall be varieties native to New England and a mix of deciduous and evergreen species.
+Vegetative screening shall reach a mature form to effectively scree the installation within five years of installation.
+Planting of the vegetative screening shall be completed prior to final approval of the installation by the SPGA.

-Upon the approval or denial of the application, any excess amounts in the account attributable to the application process, including any interest accrued shall be refunded to the applicant. - 6.6.6.13 View Shed Analysis.
-A view Shed Analysis regarding the proposed large-scale solar photovoltaic installation and its relation to surrounding properties may be required upon request by the Special Permit Granting Authority. - 6.6.6.14 Request of Production Report.
-Upon issuance of a Special Permit, the Planning Board shall require a production report annually from the applicant that demonstrates the functionality of the large-scale solar photovoltaic installation. - 6.6.6.15 Lapse of Approval.
-Any Special Permit shall automatically lapse if less than 10% of the large-scale solar photovoltaic installation is not installed and functioning within two (2) years or the large-scale solar photovoltaic installation is abandoned as defined in Section 6.6.6.17
+6.6.7.14 Request of Production Report.
+Upon issuance of a Special Permit, the Planning Board SPGA shall require a production report annually from the applicant that demonstrates the functionality of the large-scale solar photovoltaic installation.

+6.6.7.15 Lapse of Approval.
+Any Special Permit shall automatically lapse if less than 10% of the large-scale solar photovoltaic installation is not installed and functioning within two (2) years or the large-scale solar photovoltaic installation is abandoned as defined in Section 6.6.6.17.

-6.6.6.16 Damage to Public/Private Ways & Public/Private Lands.
+6.6.7.16 Damage to Public/Private Ways & Public/Private Lands.